Eduard Prokosch

+Biography

 Prokosch was born in Eger, Bohemia (modern Cheb, Czech Republic), the son of a schoolmaster.
 He studied jurisprudence at the University of Vienna and passed the state bar examination in 1897.
 After emigrating to the United States in 1898, he worked for a short time as a reporter for a German-American newspaper in Baltimore before enrolling in the National German-American Teachers' Academy in Milwaukee headed by Emil Dapprich.
 From there he went to the University of Chicago, where he obtained a master's degree in 1901 and served as an instructor in German.

 Prokosch's studies in Milwaukee and Chicago served to develop his approach to linguistic analysis and the teaching of languages.
 He obtained a doctorate in philology at the University of Leipzig in 1905 and taught at the University of Wisconsin from 1905 to 1913.
 He became an American citizen in 1904.

 Prokosch was appointed professor of Germanic philology and head of the Department of German at the University of Texas in 1913, but he was caught up in the anti-German fervor which swept the country after the United States entered the First World War in 1917.
 In November 1917 he appeared before a formal investigation to answer the charges lodged by a U.S. Marshall that when asked to sign a wartime food conservation card he had refused, saying that it looked like an advertising scheme, and that "[d]uring the whole conversation he seemed rather angry and gave the impression that he did not regard the plan with much favor".
 It was also alleged that "on occasions...in the Austin High School...the children of Professor Prokosch refused to or failed to stand during the singing of the [national] anthem, and refused to or failed to salute the Flag, etc."

 The pressure intensified in 1918 with the publication of a book by America's former ambassador to Germany, James W. Gerard, denouncing an elementary German textbook by Prokosch for including the words and music of the patriotic German song Die Wacht am Rhein and a description of the German constitution "maliciously" written "to give the impression to school children in America that the German empire instead of being a despotic autocracy, is ruled in very much the same manner as our own republic."